devguy100/devguy100/README.md

 ### 🚀 Introduction

-I have developed many past projects, one known as [PrizzLife](https://github.com/shelltrace/PrizzLife), which is a Roblox Modification Tool (discontinued due to Roblox TOS updates).
-I have made a [Discord Bot Manager](https://github.com/shelltrace/Bot-Manager) which was also another passion project, written in Javascript.
-I have also made many other cool passion projects.
-I am a cybersecurity enthusiast wanting to work in that field.
+I have developed many past projects, one of which a [Discord Ticket Manager](https://github.com/shelltrace/Bot-Manager) which was a passion project, written in Javascript.
+I have also made many other cool passion projects which are currently privated.

 ### 🎓 Education